 Among the measures used by the cooperative to maintain low bycatch rates is a Halibut Avoidance Plan, which is agreed to by both AKSC and the Alaska Groundfish Cooperative, the only other Amendment 80 cooperative.
 This plan uses rate standards, which if not met, result in monetary or halibut penalties.
-Annual and quarterly standards are used to create incentives for vessels with halibut bycatch mortality rates that deviate substantially from the historical fleet average to decrease their rates to a level more in line with the fleets.
+Annual and quarterly standards are used to create incentives for vessels to maintain halibut bycatch mortality rates similar to the historical fleet average.
 A fourth quarter standard is also set to motivate vessels to continue their halibut avoidance efforts through the end of the year, regardless of whether their allocation of halibut is likely to be constraining.
-These measures appear to be having the desired effects, as all vessels complied with the standards in the first year of the plan.
+These measures appear to be having the desired effects, as all vessels complied with the standards in the 2nd year of the plan.

-Halibut bycatch reduction tools utilized during 2016
+Halibut bycatch reduction tools utilized during 2017